Gaurav1129/pizza-app/README.md

 # Pizza-Shop-MERN-App
 This is a mern stack project of pizza shop app.
 Developed using mern tech-stack.

+## Technologies used:

+- React js
+- Node js
+- Express js
+- MongoDb
+- Redux
+- and More

 ## Pics of Application:

 ![Screenshot (9)](https://github.com/Gaurav1129/pizza-app/assets/121231831/077e5ebd-c699-4dd6-b106-8e8473983f16)